flooose/lunaryorn.github.io/_posts/2013-04-13-half-year-anniversary-of-flycheck.md

 title: Half Year Anniversary of Flycheck
 ---

-While uploading the recent [0.9 release][1] of Flycheck, I realized that Flycheck has just had its half year anniversary.
+While uploading the recent 0.9 release of Flycheck, I realized that Flycheck has just had its half year anniversary.

 Just half a year ago, at October 11th 2012, I published the first version of